 Built in 1909, it replaced the Nashville & Knoxville two-story frame depot that was built in 1890.
 This depot is notable for being one of only three brick depots erected by the TC, and for its unusual pagoda style roof design.
 It was often referred to as the “Jewel” in TC’s crown.
 The building ceased being a passenger station in 1955, when the Tennessee Central Railroad eliminated its passenger service, but served other railroad uses until the TC went out of business in 1968.
 The building was in serious disrepair when a group of citizens took an interest in preserving it, and at their urging, the City of Cookeville purchased it from the L&N Railroad in 1975, and, along with the citizens group (which later became the Friends of the Depot), undertook its restoration.
 The Cookeville Tennessee Central Depot was placed on the Register of Historic Places in 1985 and became a museum at that time.

 The Cookeville Depot Museum has five pieces of rolling stock on its grounds.
 These include a Tennessee Central Caboose, an L&N Caboose, a 1913 Baldwin Steam Engine, and two small track cars.
-Both of the cabooses are open during museum hours but remain closed during inclement weather.
+Both of the cabooses are open during museum hours for you to step aboard, but remain closed during inclement weather.

 The grounds surrounding the trains are considered a park area, and this area also offers two picnic tables and a number of benches for visitors, so feel free to bring a sack lunch and stay a while.